Browse Templates Explore the Product Try It Free

 Adjusting to a new role is hard enough without the added stress of needing to search through email, project management platform, and Slack to find the resources sent to you two days ago.
 Once accessible location beats scattering onboarding materials across all communication channels.

 It doesn't have to be a fancy learning management system either.
 Things like Google Drive, Dropbox, and other cloud storage systems work just fine for keeping it all in one place.
+That said, for more advanced needs, adopting an LMS headless approach can provide flexibility and scalability, allowing you to customize your onboarding process.

 see better proposals job offer templates